WTW-IM/es-components/src/components/patterns/datepicker/DatePicker.md

 * End: Move to the next year
 * Enter/Esc/Tab: Close the calendar

-**Note:** The DatePicker component stylesheet will need to be included in your project.
-You can find this file in the `es-components/public/css` folder.

 ### Events

 The `DatePicker` component supports event handlers for `onChange`, `onBlur`, and `onChangeRaw`.
 The